Your lease will explain the ownership of your home, it is like to be one of the following categories:

 We utilise a company called 99 Home Ltd to arrange for photography of your home and to advertise your home on Rightmove and Zoopla.
 Guinness will pay the cost of this directly to 99 Home Ltd.

-A valuation survey report that was written by a Royal Institute of Chartered Surveyors member - see step 3
+- A valuation survey report that was written by a Royal Institute of Chartered Surveyors member – see step 3

-- Energy Performance Certificate - approx £45
+- Energy Performance Certificate – approx. £90

-Our solicitor's fees - £390
+- Our solicitor’s fees – View our charges

-Your solicitor's fees
+- Your solicitor’s fees

 Just check you have the following items saved on your computer or device ready to upload as part of the application form.

-Copy of your Energy Performance Certificate
+- Copy of your EPC (Energy Performance Certificate)

-Copy of your RICS survey report
+- Copy of your RICS survey report

-Copy of your passport or driving licence (for both if appropriate)
+- Copy of your passport or driving licence (for both if appropriate)

-Copy of a proof of address (such as a utility bill, council tax bill)
+- Copy of a proof of address (such as a utility bill, council tax bill)

-Other information about selling your Guinness home
+Below you will find other information about selling your Guinness home.

 We’ll get everything ready like checking your lease and asking our photography company 99 Home Ltd to call you.
 They’ll arrange an appointment with you to take photographs and draw a floorplan of your home.